AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 The default access levels are:

-* System Administrator (attached to the Plan license)
+* System Administrator (attached to the Standard license)
 * Standard (attached to the Standard license)
 * Light (attached to the Light license)
 * Contributor (attached to the Contributor license)